Slow Calm Drama

 Lighting Designer: Govin Ruben

 Deanne Butterworth is a performer, choreographer and teacher born in Perth and based in Melbourne.
-For over 25 years she has shown work across many platforms including, Next Wave Festival, NGV, Dancehouse, Lucy Guerin Inc., Melbourne Fringe, Dance New Amsterdam (NYC), Hong Kong (with Jo Lloyd), West Space, Bus Gallery, Ian Potter Museum, Carriageworks, Temperance Hall, MONAFOMA and more.
-Her work traverses public and private spheres to include incidental performances in the everyday and the role of the spectator.
+For over 25 years she has shown work across many platforms including, Next Wave Festival, Dance Massive, NGV, Dancehouse, Lucy Guerin Inc., Melbourne Fringe, Dance New Amsterdam (NYC), Hong Kong (with Jo Lloyd), West Space, Bus Gallery, Temperance Hall, and more.
+Her work traverses public and private spheres to include incidental performances and the role of the spectator.
 It has been situated in galleries, film, theatre, museums, & outdoors.
-In 2017-2019 she was a studio artist at Gertrude Contemporary creating multiple new works for live performance and video.
-During 2019 she was Resident Artists at Temperance Hall.
-She has worked with choreographers Phillip Adams, Tim Darbyshire, Rebecca Jensen, Shelley Lasica, Shian Law, Jo Lloyd, Sandra Parker, Brooke Stamp, amongst others.
-Her most recent collaborative work, the highly lauded DOUBLE DOUBLE, was created with Jo Lloyd, Evelyn Ida Morris, & Tina Havelock-Stevens and has been performed at Ian Potter Museum of Art (2019), Liveworks (2019), and MONAFOMA (2020).
-Deanne is currently resident artist at The Pavilion studio, Fitzroy Gardens.
+In 2017-2019 she was a studio artist at Gertrude Contemporary creating multiple new works and in 2019 she was Resident Artist at Temperance Hall.
+Deanne has performed in the works of Shelley Lasica, Sandra Parker, Jo Lloyd, Phillip Adams, Shian Law, and others.
+Her most recent collaborative work, the highly lauded DOUBLE DOUBLE, was created with Jo Lloyd, and has been performed at Ian Potter Museum of Art (2019), Liveworks (2019), and MONAFOMA (2020).
+Most recently Deanne was resident artist at The Pavilion, Fitzroy Gardens.

 Alice Dixon is a choreographer, dancer and performance maker working across contemporary dance, theatre and experimental and interactive performance.
 She has worked with Australian/International artists including: Natalie Cursio, Monica Bill Barnes & Company, CHUNKY MOVE (Antony Hamilton), Opera Australia, Victoria Chiu, Reckless Sleepers, Phillip Adams BalletLab, Walter Dunderville, Eugenia Lim, Nebahat Erpolat, Emilie Collyer, Prue Clark, Deanne Butterworth, Victoria Chiu and One Step at a Time Like.
 Since 2014 she has worked in a collaboration with Caroline Meaden and William McBride (Alice Will Caroline), making and presenting: This is What’s happening, Fallen O’er, Blowin’ Up, Let’s Go Up Here, Lady Example and Doors Shut, receiving awards and nominations including Australian Dance, Green Room and Melbourne Fringe awards.
 These works have been presented by Dance Massive, Next Wave, Arts House, Temperance Hall, Abbotsford Convent, NGV and Darebin Arts Speakeasy.
 They were awarded a Green Room for Best Dance Ensemble (2019).
 Alice has also created work for the Victorian College of Arts, Pieces for Small Spaces (LGI) and Private Dances (Natalie Cursio Co).
 She is currently working with Lucy Guerin Inc. and Rawcus on new works to premiere later in 2021.